Hegra: Architecture

-The Nabatean site of Hegra was built around a residential zone and its oasis during the 1st century CE.
+The Nabataean site of Hegra was built around a residential zone and its oasis during the 1st century CE.
 The sandstone outcroppings were carved to build the necropolis.
-A total of four necropolis sites have survived, which featured 131 monumental rock-cut tombs spread out over 13.4 km, many with inscribed Nabatean epigraphs on their façades:
+A total of four necropolis sites have survived, which featured 131 monumental rock-cut tombs spread out over 13.4 km, many with inscribed Nabataean epigraphs on their façades:

 Non-monumental burial sites, totaling 2,000, are also part of the place.
 A closer observation of the façades indicates the social status of the buried person—the size and ornamentation of the structure reflect the wealth of the person.
 Some façades had plates on top of the entrances providing information about the grave owners, the religious system, and the masons who carved them.
-Many graves indicate military ranks, leading archaeologists to speculate that the site might once have been a Nabatean military base, meant to protect the settlement's trading activities.
+Many graves indicate military ranks, leading archaeologists to speculate that the site might once have been a Nabataean military base, meant to protect the settlement's trading activities.

-The Nabatean kingdom was not just situated at the crossroad of trade but also of culture.
+The Nabataean kingdom was not just situated at the crossroad of trade but also of culture.
 This is reflected in the varying motifs of the façade decorations, borrowing stylistic elements from Assyria, Phoenicia, Egypt and Hellenistic Alexandria, combined with the native artistic style.
 Roman decorations and Latin scripts also figured on the troglodytic tombs when the territory was annexed by the Roman Empire.
 In contrast to the elaborate exteriors, the interiors of the rock-cut structures are severe and plain.

 A religious area, known as "Jabal Ithlib," is located to the north-east of the site.
-It is believed to have been originally dedicated to the Nabatean deity Dushara.
+It is believed to have been originally dedicated to the Nabataean deity Dushara.
 A narrow corridor, 40 m long between the high rocks and reminiscent of the Siq in Petra, leads to the hall of the Diwan, a Muslim's council-chamber or law-court.
 Small religious sanctuaries bearing inscriptions were also cut into the rock in the vicinity.

 The residential area is located in the middle of the plain, far from the outcrops.
 The primary material of construction for the houses and the enclosing wall was sun-dried mudbrick.
 Few vestiges of the residential area remain.

 Water is supplied by 130 wells, situated in the western and north-western part of the site, where the water table was at a depth of only 20 m.
 The wells, with diameters ranging 4–7 m, were cut into the rock, although some, dug in loose ground, had to be reinforced with sandstone.